Property for sale Competa

 UK nationals who are in Spain as students on a recognised UK course are entitled to form E128 for up to 2 years.
 They and any dependants here are then entitled to treatment for any condition during their two years in Spain.
 Form E128 is obtained from :-National Insurance Contributions Office in Newcastle upon Tyne Tel.
 0845 915 4811.
 Students working in Spain as part of their course are also entitled to form E128 for up to 2 years.

-People under retirement age and who are unable to work.
-Form E121
+People under retirement age and who are unable to work - Form E121

 If you are unable to work, and claim incapacity benefit, you may also apply for a form E121, regardless of your age.
 If you do not claim incapacity benefit, you will not be eligible to use this form.
 Again, you must apply for a Residencia card in order for the Spanish Social Security office to accept your request for state medical care.